By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 There’s a distinct pattern when society breaks down, and as our society becomes more desperate, poverty-stricken, and lacking of moral compass, this trend will become more obvious.
-Note that the “lacking of moral compass” part doesn’t just refer to the thugs rioting and looting, but also to the cops who think that their badges give them permission to behave like street thugs, too.
+Note that the “lacking of moral compass” part doesn’t just refer to the thugs rioting and looting, but also to certain cops who think that their badges give them permission to behave like street thugs, too.

 - An outrage occurs.